Swift Elementary Art Teacher Roxanne McKee Shows Us How To Make The Perfect Mother’s Day Gift

 If you have flour, salt and water around the house, you have the main ingredients not for something to eat but for a salt dough necklace, pendant or sculpture.
 The only thing you have to bring to the exercise is your imagination.

-McKee walks you through everything you need to do to have a great gift ready for mom before Sunday.
+McKee walks you through everything you need to do in her how to video to have a great gift ready for mom before Sunday.
 You can customize your salt dough gem based on whatever you have around the house.

 Here’s everything you need to know: